userhas404d/terraform-aws-ldap-maintainer/README.md

 ### Done

+- [x] LDAP query should be able to send queries and perform actions
+- [x] add user's email to ldap_query's results
 - [x] Add list of hands off accounts to ldap
 - [x] Message time stamp should be from the right time zone
 - [x] [UPDATE](https://api.slack.com/methods/chat.update) the original message based on user inputs.